 Eye color evolution in humans

-Scientists have established that the color of the eye is affected by the inaccuracy of only a few codes in the 6 billion genetic codes that make up the visual neurons.
+Scientists have shown that the inaccuracy of only a few codes in the 6 billion genetic codes comprising the visual neurons influences the color of the eye.

 These mutations allow individuals to be distinguished from one another.
 The equatorial line runs across the African continent, and this region is exposed to direct sunshine virtually all year round.
 Direct sunlight provides UV rays and heat, which places pressure on the selection of dark skin color (natural selection).
 Pigments in the skin, such as melanin, give protection from the sun’s damaging rays.
 This permits dark-skinned individuals to live longer, breed, and pass on their dark-skinned genes.